twm/yarrharr/README.md

 ## Running the `yarrharr` Executable

-To run the `yarrharr` Twisted executable in a development, stop the Django and Webpack dev servers and run:
+To run the `yarrharr` Twisted executable in a development, stop the Django dev server and run:

     $ make realserver